ushaprof/ai_case_study/README.md

 <br>
 <img src="https://github.com/ushaprof/ai_case_study/blob/main/Images/waymo_logo.png">
 ## WAYMO Origins and Background:
  Waymo, a subsidiary of Alphabet Inc., was spun out from Google’s self-driving car project in 2016.
 The company has focused on commercializing its AI-driven autonomous vehicle technology, targeting sectors like ride-hailing, logistics, and partnerships with automakers.
-Waymo’s mission is to make transportation safer and more accessible by leveraging advanced AI and machine learning.[TechCrunch](https://techcrunch.com/2016/07/08/googles-self-driving-car-project-has-a-new-legal-lead/)
+Waymo’s mission is to make transportation safer and more accessible by leveraging advanced AI and machine learning.
+[TechCrunch](https://techcrunch.com/2016/07/08/googles-self-driving-car-project-has-a-new-legal-lead/)

- “Way forward in mobile” Waymo evolved from Google’s Chauffeur, co-founded by Anthony Levandowski and Sebastian Thrun.[waymo](https://waymo.com/)
+ “Way forward in mobile” Waymo evolved from Google’s Chauffeur, co-founded by Anthony Levandowski and Sebastian Thrun. [waymo](https://waymo.com/)
  <br>

 ## WAYMO BUSINESS STRATEGY AND MODEL
 <br>

 **Value Proposition:**
 Waymo’s primary value proposition is its AI-driven autonomous driving technology, which aims to reduce human error and improve safety.
-By oJering solutions in ride-hailing, logistics, and licensing its technology to automakers, Waymo is well-positioned to capitalize on the growing demand for autonomous solutions.
+By offering solutions in ride-hailing, logistics, and licensing its technology to automakers, Waymo is well-positioned to capitalize on the growing demand for autonomous solutions.
+[Bloomberg](https://www.bloomberg.com/)
 <br>

 ### Revenue Streams: